aslagle/reactive-table/README.md

         }
     ] }

 The object argument contains the full object, so you can compute a value using multiple fields.
-Currently, sorting by a virtual column is not supported.

 #### Nested objects and arrays